-BRP US Inc. ("BRP") warrants its 2009 Evinrude® Multi Fuel Engines sold to government entities in the United States (except California) and Canada ("Product") from defects in material or workmanship for the period and under the conditions described below.
+BRP US Inc. ("BRP") warrants its Evinrude® Multi Fuel Engines sold for recreational or commercial use in the United States (except California) and Canada ("Product") from defects in material or workmanship for the period and under the conditions described below.

-EXCLUSIONS - The following are not warranted under any circumstances:
+2. EXCLUSIONS - The following are not warranted under any circumstances:

-- Replacement of parts due to normal wear and tear; - Routine maintenance parts and services including but not limited to: maintenance requirements, engine and lower unit oil changes, lubrication, valve and linkage adjustments and replacement of - fuses, zinc anodes, thermostats, timing belts, starter motor bushings, trim motor bushes, filters, pro-pellers, propeller bushings and spark plugs.
-Damage caused by improper or lack of installation, maintenance, winterization and/or storage, failure to follow the procedures and recommendations in the Operator's Guide; - Damage resulting from removal of parts, improper repairs, service, maintenance, or modification, or use of parts or accessories not manufactured or approved by BRP, which in its reasonable judgment, are either incompatible with Product or adversely affect its operation, performance, or durability, or resulting from repairs done by a person that is not an Authorized Service Point (as described below); - Damage caused by abuse, misuse, abnormal use, neglect, racing, improper operation or operation of the Product in a manner inconsistent with the recommended operation described in the Operator's Guide: - Damage resulting from external damage, accident, submersion, water ingestion, fire, theft, vandalism or any act of God: - Operation without proper fuel, oil or lubrication, or with fuels, oils or lubricants which are not suitable for use with the Product (see the Operator's Guide); - Damage resulting from rust or corrosion; Damage caused from cooling system blockage by foreign material; Damage resulting from sand or debris in the water pump; Damage resulting from sand or debris in the jet pump assembly; Cosmetic or paint changes due to exposure to the elements. - -
+- Replacement of parts due to normal wear and tear; - Routine maintenance parts and services including but not limited to: maintenance requirements, lower unit oil changes, lubrication, linkage adjustments and replacement of fuses, zinc anodes, thermostats, - starter motor bushings, trim motor brushes, filters, propellers, propeller bushings and spark plugs; Damage caused by improper or lack of installation, maintenance, winterization and/or storage, failure to follow the procedures and recommendations in the Operator's Guide; - Damage resulting from removal of parts, improper repairs, service, maintenance, or modification, or use of parts or accessories not manufactured or approved by BRP, which in its reasonable judgment, are either incompatible with Product or adversely affect its operation, performance, or durability, or resulting from repairs done by a person that is not an authorized Dealer; - Damage caused by abuse, misuse, abnormal use, neglect, racing, improper operation or operation of the Product in a manner inconsistent with the recommended operation described in the Operator's Guide: - Damage resulting from external damage, accident, submersion, water ingestion, fire, theft, vandalism or any act of God - Operation without proper fuel, oil or lubrication, or with fuels, oils or lubricants which are not Damage resulting from sand or debris in the jet pump assembly; Damage resulting from sand or debris in the jet pump; Damage resulting from sand or debris in the jet pump; Damage resulting from sand or debris in the jet pump assembly; Cosmetic or paint changes due to exposure to the elements.